BWV-Dev/bwv-coding-rules/Swift.md

 </td>
 <td>

-**Assertions** and **preconditions** are checks that happen at runtime.
+**Assertions** and **preconditions** are checks that happen at runtime.<br>
 You use them to make sure an essential condition is satisfied before executing any further code.
-If the Boolean condition in the assertion or precondition evaluates to true, code execution continues as usual.
-If the condition evaluates to false, the current state of the program is invalid; code execution ends, and your app is terminated so use it with your **risks**.<br>
+If the Boolean condition in the assertion or precondition evaluates to true, code execution continues as usual. <br><br>
+If the condition evaluates to false, the current state of the program is invalid; code execution ends, and your app is terminated so use it with your **risks**.<br><br>
 The difference between assertions and preconditions is in when they’re checked: Assertions are checked only in **debug** builds, but preconditions are checked in both **debug** and **production** builds.
 In production builds, the condition inside an assertion isn’t evaluated.

 </td>